Time to market

 Forms were structured by semantic topic clusters – e.g., product data, personal information, payment options.
 Optional fields and explanatory texts ensure users are not overwhelmed.
 Data protection and legal requirements were integrated into the UX concept from the outset.

 In parallel with the design, all frontend components were technically redeveloped.
-A clear separation of concerns was ensured: presentation logic, data binding, and state management are distinctly separated and organized into microfrontends.
+Great importance was attached to a clean separation of concerns: presentation logic, data binding, and state management are clearly separated and organized into microfrontends.

-The most complex scenario is the ordering process: starting from the address query, a dynamic, multi-step form process begins.
-Available products, add-on options, contract durations, and prices are updated in real-time and compiled into a transparent total cost overview.
+The most complex scenario is the ordering flow: starting from the address query, a dynamic, multi-step form process begins.
+Available products, add-on options, contract durations, and prices are updated in real time and compiled into a transparent total cost overview.

 The final step is the transfer of all data to the order service, which communicates directly with the new CRM via a RESTful API.
-This transforms the website into a full-fledged digital sales channel – including application processing, status feedback, and CRM entry.
+This transforms the website into a fully fledged digital sales channel – including application processing, status feedback, and CRM entry.